Passengers (2016 film): Plot

 Sometime later, another pod failure awakens Gus Mancuso, a deck chief officer.
-Using Gus' personnel code, the group accesses the ship's bridge (which Jim unsuccessfully tried to breach).
-They discover multiple cascading failures throughout the ship's systems, but the computer does not reveal the cause.
-If left unrepaired, the ship will inevitably fail, causing the passengers and crew to perish.
-Gus realizes that Jim awakened Aurora; Gus does not condone Jim's actions but understands, and tells Aurora that a "drowning man" (meaning the suicidal Jim) will grab onto any lifeline.
+Using Gus's employee code, the group gets on the bridge and discovers cascading failures in the ship's systems.
+If left unrepaired, the ship will fail, causing the passengers and crew to perish.

 When Gus falls critically ill, the ship's automated medical suite, the Autodoc, diagnoses pansystemic necrosis and gives him hours to live.
-Gus attributes it to his hibernation pod's multiple failures.
-Before dying, Gus gives Jim and Aurora his ID badge and employee code to access crew-only areas, so he and Aurora can try to repair the ship.
+He attributes it to his hibernation pod's multiple failures.
+Before dying, Gus gives Jim and Aurora his ID badge and employee code to get into crew-only areas.

 Jim and Aurora find hull breaches from the asteroid collision two years earlier.
-The computer module administering the ship's fusion reactor power plant has been critically damaged, causing the cascading malfunctions as the other systems' computing power was diverted in an attempt to maintain it.
+The computer module administering the ship's fusion reactor power plant has been damaged, causing the cascading malfunctions as the other systems' computing power was diverted in an attempt to maintain it.

 They replace the damaged module, but when the computer attempts to vent the reactor to extinguish a runaway plasma reaction, the exterior vent fails.
 Jim is forced to spacewalk and vent the plasma from outside, using the manual controls in the vent tube.

 Jim discovers that he must remain in the tube to keep the vent open while Aurora initiates venting from inside the ship.
-Revealing her enduring feelings for him, she admits she is terrified of losing him and being left alone.
-Jim improvises a heat shield and survives the venting but is blasted out into space as his tether snaps, and his damaged spacesuit begins losing oxygen.
+Revealing her feelings for him, she admits she is terrified of losing him and being alone.

+Jim improvises a heat shield and survives the venting, but is blasted into space as his tether snaps and his damaged spacesuit begins losing oxygen.
 Aurora retrieves a clinically dead Jim from space and resuscitates him in the Autodoc.
 The Avalon, its reactor repaired, returns to normal operations.

-After burying Gus in space, Jim learns the Autodoc can function as a hibernation pod for one person; Aurora can go back into hibernation for the remainder of the voyage.
+After burying Gus in space, Jim learns the Autodoc can function as a hibernation pod for one person, so he insists that Aurora use it for the remainder of the voyage.
 Realizing she would never see Jim again, she chooses to remain awake with him.
-He presents her with the makeshift engagement ring he made earlier, which she accepts.

-Eighty-eight years later, the ship's crew awakens on schedule, shortly before arrival at Homestead II.
+Eighty-eight years later, the ship's crew awaken on schedule, shortly before arrival at Homestead II.
 In the ship's grand concourse, they discover a huge tree with trailing vines, lush vegetation, flying birds, and a small cabin.
 A recording of Aurora's story describes the wonderful life she and Jim shared on the Avalon.